 In other words, if you're never really asleep then you're never really awake.

 Enough of that.
-You can only live life when you’re awake.
-And a modern monk understands that deep sleep is required to make the most of your living hours.
+You can only live life when you're awake.
+Understand that deep sleep is required to make the most of your living hours.

 A tired head loves a ready bed.
 That's why you spend your daylight hours being productive so your mind has reason to rest.
 And you hit the gym so that your body stays fit and has need for recovery.
 Because a day that doesn't demand quality sleep is a wasted day.